jay-aye-see-kay/jackrose.co.nz/content/blog/blazing-swan-temple-2018.md

 ---
-title: Blazing Swan temple 2018
+title: Blazing Swan Temple 2018
+description: A 13.4 meter art project I worked on, then set fire to
 created: 2018-06-15
 updated: 2020-11-02
 ---